 . . .
 But a Bright Future

-Despite having to deal with the frustration of their season suddenly ending, these seniors can feel proud of their legacy.
+Just like the Navy Men’s Lacrosse team, these women have to deal with the frustration of their season suddenly ending.
+But these seniors can feel proud of their legacy.
 Their resume includes three NCAA Tournament appearances and that amazing trip to the Final Four in 2017.
 They leave behind not just a winning culture, but a championship culture.
 Coach Timchal continues to attract top flight talent to Annapolis.
 She believes that there is national championship in Navy’s future.
 And based on her Hall of Fame track record, I’m inclined to think she’s right.

 Until next time . . .